beestertime/beestertime.github.io/_pages/bio.md

 title: Bio
 permalink: /bio/
 ---
 Hi!
-I graduated recently from my MSc in Epidemiology, where I specialized in infectious diseases and global health 🌎.
+I'm an epidemiologist keen on using biostatistical methods and coding chops to prevent transmission of communicable diseases 🌎.

-I am trained in SAS, with basic certification.
-My familarity to other statistical software comes from self-teaching (R, Python) and work (Stata).
+I am trained in SAS, with additional familiarity in other statistical software including Stata, R (current favourite!), and Python.

 If you have feedback, comments, ideas, or would like to collaborate, please reach out breagh[dot]cheng[at]queensu[dot]ca